slime/slime/README.md

 ----

 SLIME is the work of Eric Marsden, Luke Gorrie, Helmut Eller, Tobias
 C. Rittweiler and [many others][8].
-I forked SLIME it because I used it daily, for work, had a long list of hacks developed for myself, and wanted to share them with others.
+I forked SLIME because I used it daily, for work, had a long list of hacks developed for myself, and wanted to share them with others.

 In 2013, SLIME development was stalling, patches and issues rotting.
-In early 2014,  Luís Oliveira and myself moved SLIME to Github, set up its Travis CI system.
+In early 2014,  Luís Oliveira and myself moved SLIME to Github and set up its Travis CI system.
 I brought in the old bug reports from the Launchpad tracker, fixed long-standing problems and submitted many changes, particularly to the under-curated but popular "contrib" section.